FancyJesse/royal-rumble-pool/README.md

 $ sudo apt-get update && sudo apt-get upgrade
 ```

-To download the LED-Vote project use the following:
+To download the Royal-Rumble-Pool project use the following:

 git
 ```